-If you don’t wish to eat your weeds or compost them, you can give them to chickens.
-See www.fresheggsdaily.com/2012/02/winter-weeds-101.html.
+If you don’t wish to eat your weeds or compost them, you can give them to chickens or other animals.

-Some easy methods of dealing with weeds and prunings are:
+Easy methods of dealing with weeds and prunings include:

-- Ripping the roots off and composting tops.
+- Ripping the roots off the weed and composting the roots and tops.

 - Chopping into small bits.